Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/gi_08_s3_compliance/guide.en-gb.md

 ### Add a datastore via the `ovhai` CLI

-Now that our bucket has been created, and the associated user has the necessary permissions, we can move on to the `ovhai` CLI.
+Now that your bucket has been created, and the associated user has the necessary permissions, you can move on to the `ovhai` CLI.
 If you have not installed it yet, please refer to the [ovhai CLI installation guide](/pages/public_cloud/ai_machine_learning/cli_10_howto_install_cli).

 The first step is to authenticate with the user that you have granted access to your bucket.
 To do this, use the following command: